Siskiyou County Personal Injury Lawyers

 Some injuries have lasting consequences and are even life-threatening for the victim.
 Most of the time, catastrophic injuries leave the victim unable to fend for themselves, if ever they survive.
 They require constant care and medical treatment, which incurs high medical bills.
 There are also other costs, such as outfitting a home to accommodate their disability.

-Aside from the financial burden of these devastating injuries, victims are also left with intangible losses, which our personal injury attorneys in Siskiyou County will consider when estimating the compensation injured victims can be entitled to receive.
+Aside from the financial burden of these devastating injuries, victims are also left with intangible losses, which our personal injury attorneys in Siskiyou County consider when estimating the value of a claim.
 These include the following:

 Due to heavy pieces of machinery and constantly moving massive objects, construction accidents often lead to some of the most severe injuries.
 In California alone, the construction industry sector had 75 fatal workplace injuries in 2022, according to the BLS.